RobbWatershed/renderscript-alternatives-benchmark/README.md

 - Vulkan
 - OpenGL ES 2.0
 - RenderEffect
+- Aire

-to demonstrate the migration from RenderScript to Vulkan Compute pipeline.
+to demonstrate the migration from RenderScript to these various alternatives.

-## Pre-requisites

-- Android Studio Arctic Fox 2020.3.1+
-- SDK Build Tools 31.0.0+
-- NDK r20+
-- Android API 29+

 ## Getting Started